MaplePHP/Unitary-docs/docs/getting-started.md

 # Getting Started in under a minute

-Welcome to **Unitary**, a expressive unit testing library built for modern PHP projects.
+Welcome to **Unitary**, a expressive unit testing framework built for modern PHP projects.
 Follow this guide to get up and running with Unitary in just a few steps.

 ---